jnozzi/cocoadev.com/SiteContent/General/JonathanRogers.markdown

 My name is Jonathan Rogers.
 I am 26 years old.

-My best friend is [[RobRix]], who brought me to the mac, and to Cocoa.
+My best friend is General/RobRix, who brought me to the mac, and to Cocoa.
 He is presently helping me to learn Cocoa programming and Objective-C, with the eventual goal of collaborating together on various game projects and other apps.
 We also have the goal of working together on development for the iPhone/iPod Touch platform.

 I live in Atlanta, Georgia, and can be reached at quantumfoam at gmail dot com.